2024 entry (view 2023 entry)

-This degree combines politics and international relations with the study of German, the second most important language for European business besides English.
+This degree combines politics and international relations with the study of German, a widely spoken language around the world and highly sought after for business, research and trade.
 Knowing German will give you direct access to the cultural production and political debates in German-speaking countries.
 This provides a valuable skill set, ideally tailored to the increasingly globalised workplace.

 You will study the politics of individual countries and governments and the relationships between countries, communities and individuals.

 - political theory